 Services we recommend to help with your Berlin flat:

 - Lyght Living – Do you need to furnish your flat quickly and easily?
-During those first months after you move in, we know it’s tough to find the time and money to shop for furniture while you’re paying for your rent deposit and other things.
+During those first months, it’s tough to find the money for furniture when you have to pay for movers, Kaution, etc..
 Lyght Living eliminates the burden of owning furniture by providing a subscription service for a “lighter way of living”.
-They offer a simple way for you to get the stylish furniture you want, for the length of time you need it, and on a pricing model you can afford.
+They offer a simple way for you to get the stylish furniture you want, for the length of time you need it, and on a price level you can afford.
 You don’t need to worry about buying, assembling, or owning any furniture and when you no longer need it, you can swap, buy it, or send it back.
-You can rent a single piece of furniture like a couch or choose from room packages like a living room one, starting for €30 a month.
+You can rent a single piece of furniture like a couch or choose from room packages, starting for as little as €30 a month.

-- Nestpick – Are you looking for a flat in Berlin?
-We all know that finding a place to live in Berlin is one of the toughest things to do when you move here.
-So if you happen to be on the hunt for a new apartment or are just looking for a room to rent, check out Nestpick.
+- Nestpick – Finding a place to live in Berlin is one of the toughest things to do upon moving here.
+Whether you need a flat for yourself or are just looking for a room to rent, check out Nestpick.
 They have the largest search engine for furnished apartments, rooms, and co-operative housing worldwide.
 To find apartments in Berlin, go to their website, type Berlin, and hit search.
 Different properties will be listed and you can browse through their offerings to find your new home.